Genesys Cloud Service Level Agreement

-Genesys PureCloud Service is available and operational.
+Genesys Cloud Service is available and operational.
 The customer is able to perform job functions but performance is degraded or severely limited.

-Response target: 2 business hours (My Support)
+Response target: 2 hours (My Support)

 |3 - Medium impact||

-Genesys PureCloud Service is available and operational.
+Genesys Cloud Service is available and operational.
 The customer’s ability to perform job functions is largely unaffected, but noncritical functions or procedures are unusable or hard to use.

-Response Target: 2 business hours (My Support)
+Response Target: 2 hours (My Support)

 |4 - Low impact||

-Genesys PureCloud Service is available and operational.
-Trivial impact to customer's business operations or customer requires information or assistance on the PureCloud Service capabilities or configuration.
+Genesys Cloud Service is available and operational.
+Trivial impact to customer's business operations or customer requires information or assistance on the Genesys Cloud Service capabilities or configuration.

-Response Target: 2 business hours (My Support)
+Response Target: 2 hours (My Support)

 |Uptime %||Credit %|

-PureCloud Customer Care must be able to reproduce errors in order to resolve them.
-The customer is expected to cooperate and work closely with PureCloud to reproduce errors, including conducting diagnostic or troubleshooting activities as requested and appropriate.
-Also, subject to the customer’s approval on a support ticket-by-support ticket basis, users may be asked to provide remote access to their PureCloud application and/or desktop system for troubleshooting purposes.
+Customer acknowledges that Genesys’ customer care team may need to be able to reproduce errors in order to resolve them.
+Customer will cooperate and work closely with Genesys to reproduce errors, including conducting diagnostic or troubleshooting activities as requested and appropriate.
+Also, subject to Customer’s approval on a support case-by-support case basis, Users may be asked to provide remote access to their Genesys Cloud application and/or desktop system for troubleshooting purposes.